Margaret Mary Smith

-Margaret Mary Smith (née MacDonald) was born on 26 September 1916 in Indwe, Eastern Cape, a small village on the border of the Transkei.
-She was an ichthyologist, accomplished fish illustrator, and an academic.
+Margaret Mary Smith (née MacDonald; 26 September 1916 in Indwe, Cape Province, South Africa – 8 September 1987), was an ichthyologist, accomplished fish illustrator, and an academic.

 Early life

 Margaret Mary Smith was the daughter of Chisholm MacDonald and Helen Evelyn Zondagh.
 Her father was a medical doctor and her mother a descendant of the Voortrekker leader Jacobus Johannes Uys.
 She was the youngest of three children.

 Margaret attended Indwe High School.
 She was head girl and head scholar as well as chairperson of the debating society and captain of the netball and tennis teams.
 From 1934 to 1936 she attended Rhodes University, where she achieved a Bachelor of Science degree majoring in physics and chemistry.
 She also attended the Grahamstown Training College School of Music and obtained her University Teachers' Licentiate in Music for singing in 1936.

 Career

 In 1937, after she obtained her degree, she was hired as a senior demonstrator in chemistry at Rhodes University.
 She tutored students in physics and chemistry and in 1945 she taught physics at St. Andrew’s College.
 On 14 April 1937 Margaret married her chemistry lecturer James Leonard Brierley Smith in Florida, Transvaal.
 They had one son named William.
 He is the renowned South African television science and mathematics teacher William Smith.

 Besides physics and chemistry, Margaret had an interest in ichthyology, the study of fish.
 During 1938 and 1956, Margaret Mary Smith and her husband conducted fish collection expeditions along the South African coast.
 In 1952, they found a rare coelacanth in the Comoros, only the second live specimen positively identified in modern history.
 The first specimen had been discovered in 1938 by a colleague of James named Marjorie Courtenay-Latimer.
 Margaret made the illustrations and paintings for their manuscript.

 In 1946, the Department of Ichthyology was opened at Rhodes University.
 Both Margaret and her husband worked in the department and worked on the production of a book called "The Sea Fishes of Southern Africa", which was published in 1945.
 Margaret, produced 685 paintings for the first edition of the book.
 She produced over 2000 paintings of fish and became recognised as one of the leading fish illustrators in the world.

 As well as being a co-author, Margaret produced many colour figures, and one of her first major solo works was the description and illustration of the common marine fishes of South Africa in the 16-volume set of "Ensiklopedie van die Wêreld".

 She also illustrated the fishes in the later editions of Sea Fishes of Southern Africa, Fishes of the Seychelles and Fishes of the Tsitsikama Coastal National Park.